Painful intelligence: What AI can tell us about human suffering: Learning to plan using state-values and action-values

 While we have thus solved the problem of the computational explosion of planning, there is still the problem that the agent needs to have a model of how the world works.
 Even using the state-values, it needs to understand which action takes it into a state with higher state-value.
 Now, consider an extreme case where the agent has no model of how the world works in the sense that it has no idea what about the effects of its actions.
 Then, it is not enough to assign values to different states since the agent does not know how to get from state A to state B. (Still, we assume the agent knows in which state it is, at any given moment, so it does have some minimal model of the world.)

 The trick to learning to act even with such a minimal model of the world is to learn what is called the \textit{action-value} function.
-When the agent is in a given state, the action-value function tells the value of each of its actions, in terms of how much the total future reward is if the agent performs that action.\footnote{Again, strictly speaking, the action-values depend on the policy of the agent, and sometimes the term is used to mean the action-values for the optimal policy.
+When the agent is in a given state, the action-value function tells the value of each of its actions, in terms of how much the total future reward is if the agent performs that action.\footnote{Again, strictly speaking, the action-values depend on the policy of the agent, while sometimes the term is used to mean the action-values for the optimal policy.
 The terminology is further confounded by the fact that sometimes action-values can refer to the current estimates of the agent for those action-value instead of their true values (the same holds for state-values as well).
-Note that action-values are often called ``Q-values''. } This makes action selection really easy and extremely fast: Just compare the values of different actions and choose the one which gives the maximum.
+Action-values can also be called ``Q-values''. } This makes action selection really easy and extremely fast: Just compare the values of different actions and choose the one which gives the maximum.
 In fact, all the relevant information about the effects of the agent's actions are implicitly included in the action-value function.
-The agent still has to learn the action-values, but that is not really more difficult than learning the state-values.\footnote{For a comprehensive treatment of different algorithms, see \citep{suttonbook}.
-Most algorithms for both action-value and state-value learning are based on very similar recursive computations based on the Bellman equation just described in footnote~\ref{bellmanfootnote}.}
+The agent still has to learn the action-values, but that is not really more difficult than learning the state-values.\footnote{For different algorithms, see \citep{suttonbook}; for example, a recursion similar to that in footnote~\ref{bellmanfootnote} above could be used.}